geez0219/website-ng/src/assets/branches/r1.0/example/one_shot_learning/siamese.md

-# One-Shot Learning using Siamese Network in FastEstimator
+# One-Shot Learning using a Siamese Network in FastEstimator

-This notebook demonstrates how to perform one-shot learning using Siamese Network in FastEstimator.
+This notebook demonstrates how to perform one-shot learning using a Siamese Network in FastEstimator.

 In one-shot learning we classify based on only a single example of each class.
-This ability of being able to learn from very little data could be useful in many machine learning problems.
-The details of the method are present in [Siamese neural networks for one-shot image recognition](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf).
+This ability to learn from very little data could be useful in many machine learning problems.
+The details of the method are presented in [Siamese neural networks for one-shot image recognition](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf).

-We will use Omniglot dataset for training and evaluation.
-The Omniglot dataset consists of 50 different alphabets split into background(30 alphabets) and evaluation(20 alphabets) sets.Each alphabet has a number of characters and each character has 20 images each.
+We will use the Omniglot dataset for training and evaluation.
+The Omniglot dataset consists of 50 different alphabets split into background (30 alphabets) and evaluation (20 alphabets) sets.
+Each alphabet has a number of characters, with 20 images for each character.

 ```python